rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * The Rose Library has retained a complete disk image of the hard drive in this collection for preservation purposes; Dorothy Waugh removed files related to the court case OBERGEFELL V.  HODGES from the processed collection to protect attorney client privilege.
 * [In cases of files transfers:] Dorothy Waugh selected and transferred digital files to the Rose Library based on discussion with the donor.
 * Digital files available to researchers represent content created or saved by [the donor or content creator].
 System files, log files, and other computer-generated files have not been made available [EITHER: at the request of the donor; OR: Please contact the Rose Library if you would like access to these files.]
+*  Blank and/or broken disks have been discarded.

 *Disposition Schedules (Required if applicable):*